Predictia/AQUA/docs/sphinx/source/diagnostics/global_timeseries.rst

 - ``--config``, ``-c``: Path to the configuration file.
 - ``--nworkers``, ``-n``: Number of workers to use for parallel processing.
 - ``--loglevel``, ``-l``: Logging level.
 Default is ``WARNING``.
+- ``--catalog``: Catalog to use for the analysis.
+It can be defined in the config file.
 - ``--model``: Model to analyse.
 It can be defined in the config file.
 - ``--exp``: Experiment to analyse.
 It can be defined in the config file.
 - ``--source``: Source to analyse.
 It can be defined in the config file.